kodkenyalang/Lootbox/README.md

 npm run deploy
 ```

-This script will deploy `LootBoxManager` to the Filecoin Calibration testnet and automatically update `src/lib/deploymentAddresses.json` with its new address.
+This script will deploy `IntegratedLootBox` to the Filecoin Calibration testnet and automatically update `src/lib/deploymentAddresses.json` with its new address.

 ### 5. Run the Application